AFE Families Still Hospitalized

 Communicate Your Loved One’s Condition Efficiently

-Helpful items to include on a website are daily updates, and photos, as well as listing specific ways people can help such as prayer requests or spiritual assistance, meals, flowers, monetary donations, etc. Be sure to also include whether you would like visitors and list those times.
-Priority should be rest for patient as well as family.
+Be sure to also include whether you would like visitors and list those times.
+Priority should be rest for the patient as well as the family.
 Consider having a guestbook for well-wishers to leave messages of hope and comfort rather than visiting.
-The guestbook has proven to be exceptionally helpful during the recovery process.
+The guestbook has proven to be helpful during the recovery process.

 Caring for a Newborn While Mom is Hospitalized

 Discuss feeding options with the NICU and postpartum staff.
 Depending on the baby’s condition, they typically begin with IV fluids and then transition to formula.
 If mama had planned on breastfeeding, she still may be able to once she becomes stable.
 Even if the baby is given formula the mother may still be able to successfully breastfeed.
-Once she is able, she may begin to pump her breast milk and eventually breastfeed once medications have cleared her system.
-This is a very delicate decision and should be made with consideration for the mother’s previous intentions and what is in the best interest for her health.
+Once she is able, she may begin to pump her breast milk and breastfeed once medications have cleared her system.
+This is a delicate decision and should be made for the mother’s intentions and in the best interest for her health.
 It is okay to encourage the mother to breastfeed if she is able.
-It is equally important to assure and comfort her if she is not able or desires not to breastfeed.
+It is also important to assure and comfort her if she is not able or desires not to breastfeed.
 The most important priority should be on the mother and baby’s health and their ability to bond.

 Caring for Older Children While Mom is Hospitalized